Sonolus/wiki-engine-specs/docs/play-lifecycle/spawn-ordering-system.md

 # Spawn Ordering System

-Spawn ordering system is responsible for calculating the spawn order of each entities and order them into spawn queue.
+Spawn ordering system is responsible for calculating the spawn order of each entity and order them into spawn queue.

 ## `spawnOrder` Callback